top of page

 Does the Joshua Project serve LGBTQ+ youth (and adults)?

-Since the curriculum of the program is designed around the mature masculine, it is particularly relevant to individuals who identify with male gender and wish to mature in that identification, inclusive of gay, bi-sexual, and transexual males.
+The Joshua Project is inclusive of gay, bisexual, transgender, queer, and questioning individuals.
+Since the curriculum of the program is designed around the mature masculine, it is particularly relevant to individuals who identify with the male gender and wish to mature in that identification.
+We acknowledge the particular delicacy and fluidity of gender identity, and encourage interested parties to reach out with more specific questions should they have them.

 What ages does the Joshua Project serve?